← All posts

 The per-credit price drops as the pack size goes up, which is the one entirely conventional part of the pricing.
 Everything else is deliberately boring.

 Credits never expire.
-If you buy a pack today and use one credit, you have nineteen left.
-If you come back in fourteen months, you still have nineteen left.
+If you buy fifty today and use one, you have forty-nine left.
+If you come back in fourteen months, you still have forty-nine left.
 There is no silent burn-down, no "activity required to keep your balance," no reset at midnight.
 The credits sit there until you spend them.
 When we say never, we mean never.

 No subscription option.
 You cannot subscribe to Puritanizer.
 We do not sell one.
 If this becomes a thing we reconsider in the future, it will be optional, not the default, and the credits model will still exist alongside it.